Ahmed Ghanem Soltan

-Ahmed Ghanem Soltan (أحمد غانم سلطان) (born on 8 April 1986 in Giza) is an Egyptian footballer who currently plays for Egyptian Premier League side El Gouna.
+Ahmed Ghanem Soltan (أحمد غانم سلطان) (born 8 April 1986) is an Egyptian former professional footballer who played as a right-back.
 He is a graduate of the Zamalek SC youth academy; his father Ghanem Soltan was also a graduate of the Zamalek youth academy.

-Ahmed had a brief stint in Poland, in which he won the Ekstraklasa League with Legia Warszawa.
+Ahmed had a brief stint in Poland, where he won the Ekstraklasa title with Legia Warsaw.
 He is well known for his pace and ability to both defend and attack on the right wing.

 He is the son of former Zamalek and Egypt club player Ghanem Soltan.

 International career

-Ghanem has represented Egypt at all youth levels, most notably at U20 level, including FIFA World Youth Cup 2005.
+Ghanem has represented Egypt at all youth levels, most notably at U20 level, including 2005 FIFA World Youth Championship.